Antarctica & Arctic

 For sheer diversity, Morocco is the perfect destination for avid travellers.
-You'll explore the imperial cities of Marrakech, Meknes and Fez before continuing south, where sand dunes and kasbahs are scattered among palm oases inhabited by friendly Berbers.
+You'll explore the imperial cities of Marrakech, Meknes and Fez, and before continuing south, where sand dunes and kasbahs are scattered among palm oases inhabited by friendly Berbers.
 A highlight of this trip is a camel trek in the Sahara and a night at a Bedouin camp.

 Back to Morocco Tours

-Experience the vibrant imperial cities of Morocco and discover their history, colour and character.
+Experience the vibrant imperial cities of Morocco.

 View All Days

-Arrival at your hotel in the evening.
+Arrival at our hotel in the evening.

 This fascinating city is the intellectual and religious centre of Morocco.
 Founded over a thousand years ago, Fez has many mosques and medersas (theological colleges) including the 9th century Karouine University, whose architecture is very similar to that seen in Moorish Spain.
 The medina in Fez is one of the largest in the world.
 In its immense and confusing warren of souks are thousands of craftsmen with their tiny shops opening onto the narrow alleyways.

 There is time today to explore the largest sand sea in Morocco or to relax in the shade of a palm tree by the dunes.
 The sand sea is famed for its pink dunes that take on a spectacular rose colour at sunset.
-In the late afternoon partake in a genuine Saharan experience - a 2-hour camel trek through the dunes to an oasis, where you will spend the night in a simple Bedouin camp.
+In the late afternoon we partake in a genuine Saharan experience - a 2-hour camel trek through the dunes to an oasis, where we spend the night in a simple Bedouin camp.

-Your trip ends after breakfast.
+Trip ends after breakfast.

 View the Terms & Conditions